On a wider class of prior distributions for graphical models: Theoretical properties of cycle basis priors

 The above proposition can be applied in practice by noting that $g$ is equal to the product of the polynomials $1 - p_i + p_i x_{a(i)}x_{b(i)}$ in the ring $\RR[x_1, \ldots, x_m]/\langle x_1^2, \ldots, x_m^2 \rangle$.
 Multiplication of linear polynomials modulo squares is equivalent to a circular convolution.
 By the circulant convolution theorem, this can be efficiently performed using an FFT of length 2 in $m$ dimensions.

 Although the above algorithm can be used to calculate degree distributions in the general case, closed-form expressions may be computed when the spanning tree used to generate the cycle basis has a tractable structure as in the case of star trees.
-A star tree $T$ on the vertices $\{v_0, \ldots, v_{n-1}\}$ is the spanning tree whose edges are $(v_0, v_i)$ for $i = 1, \ldots, n-1$.
-In this case, $T$ is said to be \emph{rooted} at $v_0$.
-The fundamental system of cycles with respect to a star tree is the set of all cycles of three edges that are incident to $v_0$.

 \begin{proposition} Let the basis $C$ be defined as the fundamental system of cycles with respect to the star tree on the vertices $\{v_0, \ldots, v_{n-1}\}$, $n\geq 2$, rooted at $v_0$.
 Suppose that the cycle inclusions are independent Bernoulli random variables with probability $p$.
 Then, the degree distribution for the vertices $\{v_1, \dots, v_{n-1}\}$ is given by